mhaedecke/pkgm/README.md

 ## prefix configuration
-the prefix is set at configuration and is intended to be the location where the package will be installed after everything is build. if there are hardcoded paths in the package anywhere they would be based on the prefix path. it's only recommend to use that option if you will build the package twice and the second build use the final location. with a second final build you will fix hardcoded links and have a full file list of the first build.
+the prefix is set at configuration and is intended to be the location where the package will be installed after everything is build. if there are hardcoded paths in the package they would be based on the prefix path. it's only recommend to use that option if you will build the package twice and the second build use the final location. with a second final build you will fix hardcoded paths and get a full file list of the first build.

 ```
 ./configure --prefix=[path]